huangzicheng/CornerNet-Lite/README.md

 # CornerNet-Lite
 training for VOC dataset

-The code is an extension of the [CornerNet-lite](https://github.com/princeton-vl/CornerNet-Lite) network datasetloader
+The code is an extension of the [CornerNet-lite](https://github.com/princeton-vl/CornerNet-Lite) network dataloader

 1.if you want to  train VOC dataset,please add the code in ~/core/db/ 2.change ~/config/CornerNet_Squeeze.json